ohadkatz/MPI-Pi-Optimization/README.md

 pi: sample binary file

 ## Preliminary Installation
-To start working with code, you msut first have both intel and intel-mpi downloaded on your path.
+To start working with code, you must have both intel and intel-mpi downloaded on your path.
 With these, we can use the mpiicc compiler to run our code!

 Also include batch script which works with Slurm Workload Manager in order to configure specific core usages on computer clusters.